 In case the term â€œresponsive web designâ€ is alien to you, no worries!
 In about less than a minute, youâ€™ll know what it is.

 Responsive web design, in short, is a design that adjusts gracefully to fit on desktop, tablet, and smartphone browsers.
 Let us take an example.
 The user interfaces for a desktop and for a tablet are illustrated below.
-The content on the page remains the same.
+The content on the page remains the same with the housekeeper lafayette la geauxmaids.com .
 But the design is made to fit the interface beautifully.

 From this example, we may conclude that responsive web design is not a technology-based, but a design-based approach.Â Itâ€™s meant to solve the problem posed by increasingly varying screen sizes and make websites work irrespective of resolution and device.
 Another key thought process behind the responsive web design approach is providing mobile users a complete experience (by allowing them most of the functions possible on the desktop-compatible version), asÂ mobile is theÂ primary medium of accessing the internet for thousands of users.
 Besides, responsive designingÂ alsoÂ providesÂ a consistent experience across devices.